Baby and Toddler Essentials in Spain – Nappies, Breastfeeding, Food & Baby Formula

 There are a number of large supermarket chains in Spain where you can buy formula, food, wipes and nappies and some of the products available in the UK and Ireland can be found here.
 A lot of supermarkets close on Sunday.
 Most large supermarkets are open from 9am until 9pm.
 Smaller shops might close for lunch between about 1.30 and 4.30pm.

 Baby food, disposable nappies, formula milk and other standard items are widely available in pharmacies and supermarkets, however you may not be able to find the brands that your child is used to at home.

 Breastfeeding in Spain

-Breast-feeding in public is not widespread in Spain, but it is more acceptable in big resorts and the main cities.
+Breast-feeding in public is acceptable in big resorts and the main cities.
 You might find it less common in rural areas and smaller villages.
 If you are breastfeeding ensure that you stay hydrated in the sun and eat well.

 Powdered Milk/ Formula in Spain

 For formula fed babies, the quality of the water is generally good however it is safer to use bottled water to feed your baby and your toddler as it is treated differently and may cause an upset tummy.
 For babies under 6 months the bottled water should be boiled as it is not sterile.
 When purchasing bottled water make sure you buy a brand with a low mineral and sodium content as these can cause stomach upsets.
 Evian, Beyaz and Font Vella are available in Spain and are low in minerals and sodium.

 Aptamil – is available in some pharmacies and also in El Corte Inglés and Eroski.